italia/spid-cie-oidc-docs/docs/en/entity_statement.rst

 Metadata Policy
 +++++++++++++++

-Trust Anchors and Intermediaries (SAs) MUST publish a policy regarding their respective descendants in the Entity Statement referring to them.
+Trust Anchors and Intermediates (SAs) MUST publish a policy regarding their respective descendants in the Entity Statement referring to them.
 The Metadata Policy MUST cascade to all descendants.

 TA Metadata Policy for RP
 ^^^^^^^^^^^^^^^^^^^^^^^^^